dopeytree/octofree/README.md

 - 💰 *Saving Sessions* are frequent during *high winds*
 - 👩‍💻 Octopus Energy send an email to the registered account holder about 48hours before
 - ❌ We then forget to act
-- ✅ Hence **octofree!**
+- ✅ Hence octofree!

-The script scans the website https://octopus.energy/free-electricity/ for the next seshion date & time then sends a Discord webhook notification to your server.
+The script scans the website https://octopus.energy/free-electricity/ for the next session date & time then sends a Discord webhook notification to your mobile.

 ## Requirements